kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ```

 Here `objname` is the name for the SyncTarget object and also the name
 for the Location object.
-This commad ensures that these objects exist
+This command ensures that these objects exist
 and have at least the given labels.

 The flags can also appear anywhere later on the command line.